Max-Coin/maxcoin/doc/build-unix.md

 * Non-executable Stack
     If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, bitcoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, MaxCoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:
-    `scanelf -e ./bitcoin`
+    `scanelf -e ./maxcoin`

     the output should contain:
-	STK/REL/PTL
+	`STK/REL/PTL
-	RW- R-- RW-
+	RW- R-- RW-`

     The STK RW- means that the stack is readable and writeable but not executable.